-The definition of operator=() is quite similar to that for the copy constructor, but there are some differences:
+It is quite similar to that for the copy constructor, but there are some differences:

 - 1. The Stack on the left side of the assignment may already have a value.
-Must destroy it -deallocate the old so and allocate a new one - 2.
-Assignment must be concerned with

-Can't destroy the right old value in this case.

-3. operator=() must return the Stack containing this function.
+Must destroy it -deallocate the old so no memory leak and allocate a new one - 2.
+Assignment must be concerned with self-assignments: st = st; Can't destroy the right old value in this case. - 3. operator=() must return the Stack containing this function.